 Next, let's talk about patronage.
 This model is similar to the reader membership model in that your fans and readers receive behind-the-scenes access to your chosen content; however, there's an important distinction.
 Rather than paying a set amount for membership, a reader can pledge an amount that they would like to support you on a regular basis—be it $1 or $1,000.
 Many indie authors use the popular website Patreon to allow their readers to become true "patrons of the arts" and support their writing through patronage.
 There's a variety of membership-based business models you can use on Patreon today.

 6. Affiliate Income

-As you grow your members in the models above, you can partner with businesses who have similar audiences and begin to earn income off of sponsorship or advertising on your site, recommending products that you believe your readers will find useful.
+As you grow your members in the models above, you can partner with businesses that have similar audiences and begin earning income off of sponsorship or advertising on your site, recommending products that you believe your readers will find useful.
 Think about this the same way you might think of social media influencers.
 If a brand (such as Home Depot) sees an influencer on Instagram (such as Joanna Gaines) who has a similar audience to theirs, they might reach out to that person and ask them to promote their product.
 If a business knows that your audience is their target audience as well, they could pay for advertising to your members or perhaps sponsor some of your podcast episodes, webinars, or exclusive member content.
 By creating affiliate links, you'll be able to track how many of your readers turn into a customer for that business and earn incremental income from each reader that you convert.

 At the end of the day, the best way to maximize your author income is to employ various models mentioned above.
 Rather than putting all of your publishing eggs in one basket, try out a few different options.
 Then based on your author goals, you can assess the options and decide which are the best fit for you.